gabinsane/multimodal-vae-comparison/README.md

 ### Training on other datasets

-By default, we also support training on MNIST_SVHN (or MNIST/SVHN only) and the Caltech-UCSD Birds 200 (CUB) dataset as used in the [MMVAE paper](https://arxiv.org/pdf/1911.03393.pdf).
+By default, we also support training on MNIST_SVHN (or MNIST/SVHN only), Caltech-UCSD Birds 200 (CUB) dataset as used in the [MMVAE paper](https://arxiv.org/pdf/1911.03393.pdf) and Sprites (as in [this repository](https://github.com/YingzhenLi/Sprites)).
 We provide the default training configs which you can adjust according to your needs (e.g. change the model, loss objective etc.).

+#### MNIST_SVHN

-For training on MNIST_SVHN, first download the dataset (30 MB in total) before the training.
+First download the dataset (30 MB in total) before the training.
 You can run the following:

 ```
 cd ~/multimodal-vae-comparison/multimodal_compare